VAQ-131

 Electronic Attack Squadron 131 (VAQ-131), also known as the "Lancers," is a United States Navy tactical jet aircraft squadron specializing in kinetic and non-kinetic Suppression of Enemy Air Defenses (SEAD).
 They are based at Naval Air Station Whidbey Island, flying the EA-18G Growler.
-Their radio callsign is "Skybolt."
+Their radio callsign is "Pilum."

 History

 VP-931

 VAQ-131 was originally established as Patrol Squadron 931 (VP-931).
 From 1946 through 1955, VP-931 flew the P2V Neptune.

 VAH-4

 In 1956, the squadron transitioned to the A-3 Skywarrior and was redesignated as Heavy Attack Squadron 4 (VAH-4).

 During the Vietnam War detachments from VAH-4 were deployed on the following aircraft carriers operating on Yankee and Dixie Stations: